-The ‘fitna’ mentioned in the above verse (Q 8:39) means persecution, oppression, as shown by Pickthall’s Quran translation.
+The ‘fitna’ mentioned in the above verse (Q 8:39) means persecution, and oppression, as shown by Pickthall’s Quran translation.
 When the verse says, “And fight with them until there is no more fitna”, it gave Muslims permission to fight until there is no more persecution (fitna), 1400 years ago.
-Critics elude to this passage claiming that the Arabic word ‘fitna’ used here does not really mean ‘persecution’ or ‘oppression’, according to these self-made scholars who have no formal education on Islam, to them the word ‘fitna’ means ‘unbelief’.
+Critics elude to this passage claiming that the Arabic word ‘fitna’ used here does not really mean ‘persecution’ or ‘oppression’, according to these self-made scholars who have no formal education in Islam, to them the word ‘fitna’ means ‘unbelief’.

 When it is used in that sense, they’re trying to portray the verse to non-Muslims who don’t know the Arabic language that the passage sanctions Muslims to fight non-believers on account of them of being non-Muslim.
 However, when we consult Arabic-English dictionaries critics’ deception is exposed.
-In the following article which can be seen here I have provided many Muslim and non-Muslim scholarly evidences that the Arabic word ‘fitna’ means, ‘persecution’, ‘oppression’.
+In the following article which can be seen here I have provided many Muslim and non-Muslim scholarly evidence that the Arabic word ‘fitna’ means, ‘persecution’, and ‘oppression’.

 𝐍𝐨𝐧-𝐌𝐮𝐬𝐥𝐢𝐦 𝐐𝐮𝐫𝐚𝐧 𝐓𝐫𝐚𝐧𝐬𝐥𝐚𝐭𝐢𝐨𝐧𝐬 𝐟𝐨𝐫 𝟖:𝟑𝟗